andreasorland/webscraping/README.md

 # webscraping
-My repository for the webscraping workshop
+My repository for the webscraping workshop by Gerome